 final device = Device( address: InternetAddress("192.168.1.183"), port: 55443, ); await device.turnOn(); // turn the device on // set red color with smooth transition await device.setRGB( color: Colors.red, effect: const Effect.smooth(), duration: const Duration(milliseconds: 500), ); await device.setBrightness(brightness: 70); // set brightness to 70 % device.disconnect(); // always disconnect when you are done!

-:warning: When you instantiate
+:warning: When you send a

-Device, new TCP connection is created automatically.
+Command, new TCP connection will be created automatically.

 you should close the connection.

-:information_source: Note that when call
+:information_source: Note that when you call

 device.disconnect() and then call

 device.turnOff(), new TCP connection will be created automatically.